 - Oops!Something went wrong.Please try again later.

-Juniper Networks, Inc. (NYSE:JNPR) stock is about to trade ex-dividend in four days.
-The ex-dividend date is one business day before a company's record date, which is the date on which the company determines which shareholders are entitled to receive a dividend.
+Some investors rely on dividends for growing their wealth, and if you're one of those dividend sleuths, you might be intrigued to know that Juniper Networks, Inc. (NYSE:JNPR) is about to go ex-dividend in just 3 days.
+The ex-dividend date occurs one day before the record date which is the day on which shareholders need to be on the company's books in order to receive a dividend.
 The ex-dividend date is important as the process of settlement involves two full business days.
 So if you miss that date, you would not show up on the company's books on the record date.
-In other words, investors can purchase Juniper Networks' shares before the 28th of May in order to be eligible for the dividend, which will be paid on the 22nd of June.
+This means that investors who purchase Juniper Networks' shares on or after the 31st of August will not receive the dividend, which will be paid on the 22nd of September.

-The company's next dividend payment will be US$0.20 per share, and in the last 12 months, the company paid a total of US$0.80 per share.
-Calculating the last year's worth of payments shows that Juniper Networks has a trailing yield of 3.0% on the current share price of $26.73.
-Dividends are a major contributor to investment returns for long term holders, but only if the dividend continues to be paid.
-So we need to check whether the dividend payments are covered, and if earnings are growing.
+The company's upcoming dividend is US$0.20 a share, following on from the last 12 months, when the company distributed a total of US$0.80 per share to shareholders.
+Based on the last year's worth of payments, Juniper Networks stock has a trailing yield of around 2.7% on the current share price of $29.4.
+Dividends are an important source of income to many shareholders, but the health of the business is crucial to maintaining those dividends.
+We need to see whether the dividend is covered by earnings and if it's growing.

-Dividends are typically paid from company earnings.
-If a company pays more in dividends than it earned in profit, then the dividend could be unsustainable.
-Juniper Networks distributed an unsustainably high 128% of its profit as dividends to shareholders last year.
-Without extenuating circumstances, we'd consider the dividend at risk of a cut.
+Dividends are usually paid out of company profits, so if a company pays out more than it earned then its dividend is usually at greater risk of being cut.
+Juniper Networks distributed an unsustainably high 127% of its profit as dividends to shareholders last year.
+Without more sustainable payment behaviour, the dividend looks precarious.
 Yet cash flows are even more important than profits for assessing a dividend, so we need to see if the company generated enough cash to pay its distribution.
-Dividends consumed 63% of the company's free cash flow last year, which is within a normal range for most dividend-paying organisations.
+Thankfully its dividend payments took up just 45% of the free cash flow it generated, which is a comfortable payout ratio.

 It's disappointing to see that the dividend was not covered by profits, but cash is more important from a dividend sustainability perspective, and Juniper Networks fortunately did generate enough cash to fund its dividend.
-If executives were to continue paying more in dividends than the company reported in profits, we'd view this as a warning sign.
-Very few companies are able to sustainably pay dividends larger than their reported earnings.
+Still, if the company repeatedly paid a dividend greater than its profits, we'd be concerned.
+Extraordinarily few companies are capable of persistently paying a dividend that is greater than their profits.

 Have Earnings And Dividends Been Growing?

-When earnings decline, dividend companies become much harder to analyse and own safely.
-Investors love dividends, so if earnings fall and the dividend is reduced, expect a stock to be sold off heavily at the same time.
+Businesses with shrinking earnings are tricky from a dividend perspective.
+If earnings fall far enough, the company could be forced to cut its dividend.
 Readers will understand then, why we're concerned to see Juniper Networks's earnings per share have dropped 17% a year over the past five years.
-When earnings per share fall, the maximum amount of dividends that can be paid also falls.
+Ultimately, when earnings per share decline, the size of the pie from which dividends can be paid, shrinks.

-Many investors will assess a company's dividend performance by evaluating how much the dividend payments have changed over time.
-In the last seven years, Juniper Networks has lifted its dividend by approximately 10% a year on average.
+The main way most investors will assess a company's dividend prospects is by checking the historical rate of dividend growth.
+Since the start of our data, seven years ago, Juniper Networks has lifted its dividend by approximately 10% a year on average.
 That's intriguing, but the combination of growing dividends despite declining earnings can typically only be achieved by paying out a larger percentage of profits.
 Juniper Networks is already paying out a high percentage of its income, so without earnings growth, we're doubtful of whether this dividend will grow much in the future.

 Although, if you're still interested in Juniper Networks and want to know more, you'll find it very useful to know what risks this stock faces.
 For example, we've found 4 warning signs for Juniper Networks that we recommend you consider before investing in the business.